 Chronic Kidney Disease (CKD) is divided into 5 stages (stage 1 to 5) base on the how well Kidney filters waste and fluids your blood.
 Technically known as Glomerulus Filtration Rate (GFR).
 In the early stages of kidney disease (stages 1 to 3), you may not have any symptoms because the kidneys are able to compensate the damage in early stages.
 As the stages goes up (from stage 3 to 5), the kidney disease gets worse and your kidneys functions deteriorate.

-The kidneys do not work as well as they should to filter waste and extra fluid out of your blood.
-The wastes and fluids accumulates in your body and begin to cause health problems and you may notices the following symptoms:
+If the kidneys do not work well as it should, that is, to filter waste and extra fluid out of your blood, the wastes and fluids accumulate in your body and begin to cause health problems and you may notice the following symptoms:

 - Swelling of the legs, ankles, and feet